How Much Is My Website Worth? (Website Valuation Guide)

 8. Hands-Free Operation

 If you’ve automated or outsourced most of the processes required to run the site, this will attract potential buyers.
 Buyers are investors.
-They do not want to buy a job, and most of them will outsource the work related to running the site.
+They don’t want to buy a job, and most of them will outsource the work related to running the site.

 An established team that can continue running and managing the site is a big plus.
 Being able to show potential buyers that everything is already taken care of makes them more confident that they can take over without worrying about setting up new systems or processes.